Ana00000/Ana00000/README.md

 - 🔭 I’m a Clean CaDET researcher.
 - 🌱 Currently learning new courses on Faculty of Technical Sciences.
+- ⚡ Fun fact: always trying new hobbies such as training, dancing, exploring, planting, cooking..
 - 👯 Looking to collaborate on many new unique projects.
-- ⚡ Fun fact: always trying new hobbies such as training, dancing, exploring, planting, cooking..
+- 📫 How to reach me: anaatanackovic98@gmail.com

 <br/>